Yamashiro-Taga Station: Lines

-Yamashiro-Taga Station is served by the Nara Line.
+Yamashiro-Taga Station is served by the Nara Line and is located at 9.4 km from the terminus of the line at Kizu and 16.4 kilometers from Nara.

 Layout

-The station consists of two side platforms serving one track each.
+The station consists of two side platforms connected by an elevated station building.
+The station is unattended.
 A ticket machine is installed at the station.
 The IC card ticket "ICOCA" can be used at this station.

 Platforms

 History

+Yamashiro-Taga was opened on 15 July 1955.
+With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR West.

 Station numbering was introduced in March 2018 with Yamashiro-Taga being assigned station number JR-D15.

 Passenger statistics

 According to the Kyoto Prefecture statistical report, the average number of passengers per day is as follows.